cerulean-quasar/rainbowDice/docs/design.md

 # Rainbow Dice

 This program has some very mathmatical parts.
-I would have loved to comment the code in these areas however, comments would not work since these code segments require pictures to explain.
+We would have loved to comment the code in these areas however, comments would not work since these code segments require pictures to explain.
-So, instead of comments, I have this design document.
-I used the same variables in it as in the code.
+So, instead of comments, we have this design document.
+We used the same variables in it as in the code.

 ## How to the Textures Were Computed

+### Background

 The textures for this program are simply the numbers (or perhaps in future, other symbols) that go on the sides of the die.
-I could not use the normal method of using textures because the user might choose any number to go on the die sides.
+We could not use the normal method of using textures because the user might choose any number to go on the die sides.
 These textures had to be computed at run time.
-So, I have a canvas that I draw the text into, the obtain the bitmap from it.
+So, we have a canvas that we draw the text into, the obtain the bitmap from it.
 Then it is a matter of fitting the bitmap on the die.

 Fitting the bitmap on the six sided die is easy since each die side is a square.
-I just use each corner as a UV texture coordinate and don't worry to much about the stretching that might occur because the text texture might not be a square but rather a rectangle.
+We just use each corner as a UV texture coordinate and don't worry to much about the stretching that might occur because the text texture might not be a square but rather a rectangle.
 However fitting the bitmap on the other sided die (8 sided say), is more of a challenge.
 On these die, each side is a triangle.
 So, one needs to know how to fit a triangle into a rectangle.
 This makes each die side have 5 triangles.
 The two center triangles are used to hold the texture.

-The following picture shows a side of the die divided as I specified.
+The following picture shows a side of the die divided as we specified.
 One needs to find the coordinates for vectors: p1prime, p1, p3 and p2.
 The coordinates for p0, q, and r are known, they are simply the vertices of the octohedron (or other similar shape).
 The ratio: a/b is also known and is just the ratio of the width to the height of the image containing the symbol to